-2.1 The application seeks the conversion of Elmfield House to 22 apartments and the conversion of the former Registrar to 8 apartments.
+- 2.1 The application seeks the conversion of Elmfield House to 21 apartments (x4 2-bed and x17 1-bed) and the conversion of the former Registrar to 8 apartments (x8 1bed) being 29 units in total.
 The scheme has been amended on several occasions to address concerns from consultees and removed the 15 bed HIMO element from the Registrar, in favour of flats to appease local concerns.
-The proposal has also reduced the amount of flats in Elmfield House (from 24-22) to create more spacious apartments and overcome concerns raised by consultees.

-2.2 The site straddles both Doncaster the South Parade and Doncaster - Bennetthorpe Conservation Areas.
+The proposal has also reduced the amount of flats in Elmfield House from 24 to 22, then amended further to 21 following deferral from the 29th May 18 committee to create more spacious apartments and overcome concerns raised. - 2.2 The site plan has also been amended since deferral to increase the amount of parking spaces from 30 to 43, which accords with the 1.5 spaces per dwelling for flats. - 2.2 The site straddles both Doncaster the South Parade and Doncaster Bennetthorpe Conservation Areas.
 Elmfield House is a Grade II listed building that lies within a parkland setting and is considered to be a park and garden of local historic interest.
 The building is now in private ownership having been sold by Doncaster Council.